 If you’re looking to increase your fans and followers, why not offer them an incentive?
 Organising competitions can make you stand out from the crowd, increase brand awareness and get your customers engaging with your business on another level.
 Perhaps you could ask people for their favourite combat practice and imaginative reasons why that is their favourite, and reward the winner with a free training session.
 This then provides greater exposure to your services.
 You can also reward loyalty through discounts or free samples, but always be sure to keep these techniques light and friendly as hard selling can put people off.

 4. Accessibility and reciprocity

 We’ve got you covered offline.
-Find out more about our comprehensive sports business insurance or get a quote here.
+Find out more about our comprehensive sports business insurance.